BestPickZone

 Skip this if: Skip this if you want a nuanced view of productivity — Essentialism is a sustained argument for radical focus that doesn't fully address the tradeoffs.

-Beware productivity theater
+Beware productivity cosplay

-What is the best productivity book?
+What is the best productivity book for most people?

-Our Verdict
+Our verdict